-Top things to do in Venice
+Top things to do in Venice Italy

 There is no denying it.
 Venice is one of the most enchanting cities you will ever come across.
-But figuring out where to stay in Venice, how to get around Venice and things to do in Venice can be quite daunting.
+But figuring out where to stay in Venice, how to get around Venice, and things to do in Venice can be quite daunting.
 That is why I am here to help you plan your stay with seven of the top things to do in Venice Italy.

-Getting around Venice
+How to get around Venice

 The easiest way to get around Venice is by Vaporetto, which is a small passenger ferry in Venice.
 ACTV main public transport provider for the urban area of Venice and the suburban area up to Padua, Treviso and Rovigo.
-Although the service is efficient and punctual, boats on main lines fill up and are prone to overcrowding during Carnevale and in peak season.
+Although the service is efficient and punctual, boats on main lines fill up and are prone to overcrowding during Carnevale and during peak season.
 One-way tickets cost about €7.50 but it is cheaper to buy a Venezia Unica City Pass for a few days so you can travel freely during your stay.
+You can buy 24 hour passes for one day, two days, three days or seven days for €20, €30, €40 and €60 respectively.

-Inter-island ferry services to Murano, Torcello, the Lido and other lagoon islands are usually provided on larger motonave.
+Inter-island ferry services to Murano, Burano, Torcello, the Lido and other lagoon islands are usually provided on larger motonave.

-Where to buy tickets
+Where to buy Vaporetto tickets in Venice

-AVM/Actv tickets can be purchased from the following sales channels:
+AVM/ACTV tickets can be purchased from the following sales channels:

 • Venezia Unica point of sale throughout the historic center of Venice and on the mainland